Susan Polgar: Bibliography

+Rebel Queen

+In 2025, Hachette Book Group published Polgar's Rebel Queen: The Cold War, Misogyny, and the Making of a Grandmaster.
+The Brooklyn Rail wrote of the book, "It should be read by every girl and woman who plays chess and, after they’ve finished, they should give the book to their male chess-playing friends and encourage them to read it."
+In a Times of Israel feature on the title, Polgar said, "I look at chess primarily as a constant pursuit for truth.
+It’s why chess is considered not just a sport, but also a science as well as art.
+Ultimately, even though you have an opponent, the opponent is just there to make the game more interesting."

 US Chess Federation and FIDE

-She was a member of the executive board of the United States Chess Federation from 2007 to 2009; however, a lawsuit instigated by the defeated candidate led to political infighting and extended litigation, and resulted in a settlement whereby Polgar severed her affiliation with the USCF and is now a "playing non-member".

 In December 2006, she announced that she would run for election to the executive board of the United States Chess Federation.
 Polgar, Randy Bauer, and Paul Truong—three of four of Polgar's slate—were elected to four-year terms.
 She was elected as the first ever chairman of the USCF.

 On October 2, 2007, one of the candidates for the executive board position, who had been defeated by Susan Polgar, filed a lawsuit seeking to overturn the results of the 2007 election, alleging misconduct.
 Polgar denied any wrongdoing.
 Polgar filed suit against the USCF, who counter-sued, with both sides issuing a variety of allegations.
 The suit alleging election campaign misconduct was ultimately dismissed by the court.

 On January 15, 2008, four board members issued a statement which requested Susan Polgar's husband step down from his position on the Board for "neglecting his fiduciary duties" through not providing an affirmative defense to the lawsuit.
 This was not, however, an official vote of the executive board.
 Polgar subsequently published a statement asserting that the board members who voted in favor of this request made a number of misrepresentations.